Hopeful117/CS50_final/README.md

 ### The helper.py file contains functions from the Finance problem.
 Some of the code from this app is reused from my version of the finance problem set.

 ### The logging_config.py manages how the app log how the app behave.
-In developpement the log are written in app.log while in production the log will be visible in gunicorn.
+In developpement we can use the app.log to identify issues and in production we will have access to the gunicorn logs as well to monitor the apps.

+### The requirement.txt file allow to automatically install dependencies in productions.

+### The Github workflows file automatically deploy updates in the production server after every push to the github repository.gi